rjspencer/docs/theming.md

 :	the name of the item that was ordered

 ### If Statements
+`if:OrderHasBeenShipped`

+	checks to see if the order as a whole was shipped or not

 `if:TransactionHasBeenShipped`

 	checks to see if the transaction was shipped or not